wistia/wistia-open-docs/_posts/customizing-your-video.md

 To make your annotation links longer or shorter, adjust the length bar by clicking and dragging.

+{{ "If you want to create an annotation without a click-through link just leave the URL line blank." | tip }}

 {% post_image hashed_id: 'bd5e724bda5b6cbfcadf7390dd0206951ae337b9', class: 'center' %}

-{{ "If you want to create an annotation without a click-through link just leave the URL line blank." | note }}
+{{ "Since iPhones use their native player for videos, Annotations do not currently work on the iPhone." | note }}

 ### Call to Action